Vuizur/add-stress-to-epub/README.md

 (If your ebook is not in the epub format, I would recommend to use Calibre to convert it beforehand.)

-In some cases the stress is omitted because there are multiple options the word could be stressed depending on the context (in the case of замок or все vs всё) or b) simply because they don't appear in my current data source, which can be the case for very rare words.
+In some cases the stress is omitted because there are multiple options the word could be stressed depending on the context (in the case of замок or все vs всё) or simply because they don't appear in my current data source, which can be the case for very rare words.
+Or the grammatical analysis delivered wrong results, which can also happen in rare cases.

 ### Installation